hanshuebner/node-pashua/README.md

 application (http://www.bluem.net/de/mac/pashua/) from Node.js
 programs.

+For the moment, it requires Pashua to be installed in your Applications folder or to be located in the same directory as the node script that is using node-pashua.

 Pashua is a program to create MacOS Aqua dialogs from a simple text based description.
 In order to display a dialog, Pashua is run with a dialog description as argument.
 The dialog is shown, and the user